 Often considered the most recognizable icon of the game, the top hat is also one of the original pieces created in 1935.
 The token was based on the hat the game’s lead character, Mr. Monopoly, would wear.
 Of course, when the game was introduced, he was known as Rich Uncle Pennybags, and many have speculated the character was based on J.P.
 Morgan.

-The piece of choice for reigning US Monopoly champion, Richard Marinaccio, the thimble is another of the original pieces from 1935.
+The piece of choice of US Monopoly champion, Richard Marinaccio, the thimble is another of the original pieces from 1935.
 Much like the top hat and shoe, the thimble has appeared in most versions of the game that have been released.
+It was voted out earlier this year.

 Iron (Recently Retired)